Leif Pagrotsky: Diplomatic career

 From 17 December 2015 to 1 October 2018, Pagrotsky was Consul General of Sweden in New York City.
 At this position, he focused on the promotion of Sweden in a broad sense, including trade and investment, cultural and consular affairs.
 In 2018, Pagrotsky announced permanent retirement from politics following a long and fulfilling political career.

 Media

 Leif Pagrotsky has been featured in both national and international press and media, he has also authored countless articles himself.
 One of his most recognized appearances was on The Daily Show with Jon Stewart and a segment called “The Stockholm Syndrome.”

 Personal life

-Pagrotsky is a Jew, and has been faced with threats because of this.
+Pagrotsky is Jewish, and has been faced with threats because of this.